Skip to content

 This is especially relevant during automatic enrichment based on product's primary category placement where we don't control exactly which products the enricher is told to enrich.

-Target As illustrated there are two options.
+As illustrated above, there are two options.

 • SKU / Variant